 MiniPEG: best for improved solubility and specific binding, efficient for double-strand DNA invasion

 Alanine and glutamic acid are also possible modifications.

 Binding properties: PNAs can form duplexes in either orientation, but the anti-parallel orientation is strongly preferred.
 This will be the orientation for all antisense and DNA probe type applications.
 The N-terminal of the PNA oligomer is equivalent to the 5'-end of an oligonucleotide and is often referred to as "the 5'-end of the PNA".
 A PNA/DNA-duplex will usually have a higher Tm than the corresponding DNA/DNA-duplex.
 As a rough rule, there will be an increase in Tm of about 1°C per base pair at 100 mM NaCl depending on the sequence.

-Purine Content: Purine rich PNA oligomers tend to aggregate, with G-rich oligomers being the worst.
+Purine Content: Purine-rich PNA oligomers tend to aggregate, with G-rich oligomers being the worst.
 As a rule, never have more than 7 purines in any stretch of 10 units.
 Observing this rule will dramatically reduce the likelihood that the PNA oligomer will aggregate.
-Then shorter the sequence the less attention needs to be paid to the sequence design.
+The shorter the sequence the less attention needs to be paid to the sequence design.

-- The price of custom PNA is dependent on the length, amount and label.
-Please indicate the specifics in quote request.
+The price of custom PNA is dependent on the length, amount, and label.
+Please indicate the specifics in the quote request.

-- Custom PNA oligos will be provided at >90% or >95% purity by HPLC analysis along with MALDI-TOF report.
+Custom PNA oligos will be provided at >90% or >95% purity by HPLC analysis along with the MALDI-TOF report.

-- Synthesis takes 2~3 weeks for the most cases, and 3~4 weeks for gamma PNA or special labeling.
+Synthesis takes 2~3 weeks for most cases, and 3~4 weeks for gamma PNA or special labeling.